blockades/mmt_resources/research/dark_crystal-report_peer_testing_and_usability_assessment.md

 Several peers raised the issue that currently there is no consent mechanism whereby a potential custodian of the shard can be asked if they want to actually are willing to be a custodian.

-Cory Doctorow raised a possible threat model that the project faces, whereby those that are implicated in being custodians of a secret are potentially under threat from an attacker seeking to reveal that secret.
+In a [recent podcast](https://keybase.pub/danielsan/the-local-gossip/the-local-gossip-NeB4q4Hy-8-dark-crystal-diaries-0-cory-doctorow/) about Dark Crystal, Cory Doctorow raised a possible threat model that the project faces, whereby those that are implicated in being custodians of a secret are potentially under threat from an attacker seeking to reveal that secret.
 This is incredibly problematic if the custodian is not a willing party in this arrangement.
 A clear consent mechanism is an important / necessary feature in order to ensure this application behaves up to the ethical standard to which we hold ourselves and doesn't implicate people unknowingly or unwillingly into potentially dangerous situations.

 This has been a discussion throughout the process and the team is well aware of consent as a core component of the application.
 It was screened out in the initial implementation as it was felt by the team that it was more important to build a working prototype, and the mechanism for obtaining consent warranted further research and discussion.